wabbajack-tools/mod-lists/magnum_opus/readme.md

 ## Noteworthy Mods

+### Sim Settlements 2

+Rebuild the Commonwealth with a mysterious stranger in a brand new, fully voiced, and - quite frankly - absolutely amazing questline in this highly anticipated sequel-of-sorts to the original Sim Settlements.

+Read more about it [here](https://www.nexusmods.com/fallout4/mods/47976)!

+### Creative Perks Plus

+Perk overhaul built on top of another perk overhaul.
+Fancy!

+Read more about it [here](https://www.nexusmods.com/fallout4/mods/49400)!

 ### Subway Runner

 Explore an expansive, deadly metro system that stretches the length of the entire Commonwealth.
 No quests here, folks; only loot, exploration, death, radiation, and a new way to travel across the city.